“Papa, there is someone at the gate who asks to see you.”

 The End

-Read more articles by Ron Mears or search for articles on the same topic or others.
+Read more articles by Ron Mears or search for other articles by topic below.